MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ## Set SAS token in code file

-The SAS token value is a partial query string and is used in the URL when queries are made to your cloud-based resource.
+The SAS token is used when queries are made to your cloud-based resource.

-The token format depends are which tool you used to create it:
-* **Azure portal**: If you create your SAS token in the portal, the token includes the `?` as the first character of the string.
-* **Azure CLI**: If you create your SAS token with the Azure CLI, the value returned doesn't include the `?` as the first character of the string.

-1. Remove the `?`, if it is the first character of the token.
+1. If the token begins with a question mark, remove the `?`.
 The code file provides the `?` for you so you don't need it in the token.

 1. Set the SAS token into `src/azure-storage-blob.ts` for the sasToken value by adding the SAS token into the empty string.
 Leave the rest of the code as it is.